riverscuomo/apps/README.md

 pip install -e gspreader/.
 pip install -e rivertils/.

+## Upgrading python
+Unfortunately the upgrade command doesn't work for me.
+So do this instead:
+1. Download the latest version of python from https://www.python.org/downloads/
+2. Delete the venv directory
+3. Create a new venv with the new version of python, using the instructions above

 ## Notes
 To install the submodules in a way that you'll always have the latest commit, try this in each submodule directory: